-The Technical Coordinator of the Data Buoy Cooperation Panel shall:
+The Technical Co-ordinator of the Data Buoy Co-operation Panel shall:

-- 1. Under the direction of the Data Buoy Cooperation Panel take all possible steps within the competence of the Panel to assist in the successful achievement of its aims; - 2.
-Assist in the development, implementation and management of quality control procedures for data buoy systems; - 3.
-Assist in setting up suitable arrangements for notifying the appropriate user communities of changes in the functional status of operational buoys; - 4.
-Assist in the standardization of buoy data formats, sensor accuracy, etc.; - 5.
-Assist, when requested, with the development of cooperative arrangements for buoy deployment; - 6.
-Assist in the clarification and resolution of issues between Service Argos and buoy operators; - 7.
-Assist in promoting the insertion of all available and appropriate buoy data into the Global Telecommunication System; - 8.
-Supply information about buoy developments and applications to the WMO and IOC Secretariats and assist the Data Buoy Cooperation Panel to promote an international dialogue between oceanographers and meteorologists; - 9.
-Coordinate and monitor the flow of buoy data into appropriate permanent archives.
+- 1. Under the direction of the Data Buoy Co-operation Panel take all possible steps within the competence of the Panel to assist in the successful achievement of its aims; - 2.
+Assist in the development, implementation, and management of quality control procedures for relevant observing platforms; - Assist in setting up suitable arrangements for notifying the appropriate user communities of changes in the functional status of relevant operational observing platforms;

+4. Assist in the standardization of relevant observing platform formats, sensor accuracy, etc.;

+- 5. Assist when requested with the development of cooperative arrangements for buoy deployment; - 6.
+Assist in the clarification and resolution of issues between Service Argos and buoy relevant observing platforms operators; - 7.
+Assist in promoting the insertion of all available and relevant observing platform data into the Global Telecommunications System; - 8.
+Supply information about buoy developments and applications to the WMO and IOC Secretariats and assist the Data Buoy Co-operation Panel to promote an international dialogue between oceanographers and meteorologists;

+9. Coordinate and monitor the flow of relevant observing platform data into appropriate permanent archives.